PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 19:27:28
+Last updated: 2024-04-07 19:28:01
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev